-Two out-of-area DA readers, gmohan123 and Jason, successfully joined Western Vista and opened CDs last year.
+Two out-of-area DA readers, gmohan123 and Jason, successfully joined Western Vista and opened CDs in 2019.

 Just an update for anyone still thinking or for future reference.
 They requested original papers signed and notarized to be mailed and once they received they opened the account immediately and I was able to fund using a shared branch and said good bye to money for 29 months!! [gmohan123]

 I opened CD account, application you get via "secure email" easy to do, easy to open, you can always ask questions... they were very nice to me...
 [Jason]

 The first step in establishing a membership is to open a Primary Savings account.